kartik-v/yii2-dynagrid/README.md

   extension,it offers all the styling options the **yii2-grid** extension provides, including the various grid column enhancements, bootstrap panels, and other grid styles.
   This will allow you to easily setup themes for users in   many ways.
 You have an ability to setup multiple themes in your module configuration, and allow users to select one of them.
 The extension by default includes some predefined themes for you to get started.
 - Allow you to save the dynamic grid configuration specific to each user or global level.
+Implements a `DynaGridStore` object to manage dynagrid personalizations independent of storage.
 One of the following storage options are made available to store the personalized grid configuration:
   - Session Storage (default)
   - Cookie Storage